 Preheat a grill or grill pan over high heat.

 Remove the halloumi from the package, rinse under cool water, and pat dry.

 Rub halloumi all over with canola oil.

 Place halloumi on the hot grill, and cook for about 2-3 minutes each side, just until grill marks and brown spots show.
 Don’t let cheese melt into the grates!

 Place blueberry syrup in a small bowl, and add a splash of vinegar.
 Stir to combine.

 Layer the watermelon, Pickled Shrimp, grilled halloumi, and basil leaves on a plate or platter.
 Sprinkle with coarse sea salt and freshly cracked pepper.
 Serve with the blueberry syrup on the side, and toasted bread rounds.

 Note: Halloumi is a sturdy Greek sheep’s milk cheese that holds up to grilling.
 If you can’t find it, use feta or ricotta salata and skip the grilling step.

 Danielle Wecksler is a culinary professional providing prix fixe and a la carte digital marketing and content solutions for editors, bloggers and food product businesses.
 Her unique background in the food and tech industries puts her in the perfect position to help culinary brands tell their stories, no matter the platform.
-If you need recipe development, blog writing, food styling, photography or video for your digital channels, she can #TakeItOffYourPlate.
+If you need creative content created (recipes, photos, videos) and social media strategy/management, she can #TakeItOffYourPlate!